What Is Elementary Mathematics?

 A K Peters, 1999, p.
 35

 Elementary mathematics is mathematics that is elementary.
-It is not necessarily the subject taught in the elementary school, for it's not mathematics in the first place.
-But what makes mathematics elementary?
+It is not necessarily the subject taught in elementary school; more critically, calling what is taught in elementary school mathematics is mostly a misnomer, in the first place.
+But what is mathematics and what makes some of it elementary?

 How short may be the proofs?
 To draw an analogy with learning to play chess, there are non-trivial problems that fall under the rubric of "mate in one", or "mate in two" moves.
 And how simple should be those simplest facts that derivations of elementary mathematics may be based upon?
 If any are needed at all, they ought to be intuitive in some sense.
 For example, this is well known that human brain is hard wired for simple arithmetic and number comparison.
 So claims, like those that follow from the Pigeonhole Principle, should be quite intuitive to the majority of the human race.
 (The Pigeonhole Principle asserts that if the number of pigeons exceeds the number of nests, then there is a nest with at least two pigeons.)
 The necessary intuition may also come from experience.
 For example, hardly any one would object to the fact that the combined length of two sticks aligned end to end does not depend on the order in which the sticks are placed one after the other.